Nathan-Yinka/autochek-API/README.md

 📁 Notifications
 └── Get My Notifications → Click Send
-    ℹ️ See all your notifications
+    ℹ️ See all your notifications (isAdmin=false)

+📁 Notifications (as Admin)
+└── Get Admin Notifications → Click Send
+    ℹ️ See all admin notifications (isAdmin=true)
+    ✅ Returns 403 if not admin role
 ```

 **3. Test as Guest (No Auth):**